 Speak with our licensed doctor

-Sign up to book your online consultation today.
-Our physicians are all registered with the Iowa Office of Medical Cannabidiol and licensed to prescribe medical marijuana.
+Sign up to book your online consultation now.
+Our physicians are all registered with the Arkansas Medical Marijuana Program and licensed to recommend medical marijuana.

 Once you get approved by our doctor, your Signed verification is available for instant PDF download.

 With your doctor’s marijuana recommendation, you’ll be ready to submit your application to the Arkansas Department of Health Medical Marijuana Program.